ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

  - Atmospheric loss
  - Magnetic weakness
 	 - Thermal stagnation
-	- They may be ontosomic for extremophiles — but sustaining complex, Earth-like ecologies over billions of years is **highly unlikely**
+	- They may be animotic for extremophiles — but sustaining complex, Earth-like ecologies over billions of years is **highly unlikely**
 ## Above ≈ 1.500⨁
 - **Gravitational Consequences Amplify**
 	- Increased mass **usually means higher surface gravity**, unless offset by low density